Edmundo Novoa: Diplomatic career

-After retiring from football, Novoa shifted his focus to the poultry business, owning one of Pontevedra's largest farms, Las Galerías, where he sold eggs for consumption as well as birds for breeding.
+After retiring from football, Novoa would own one of Pontevedra's largest poultry farms, Las Galerías, producing eggs and breeding stock.
 He abandoned this career in 1925, when he was appointed consul of Uruguay in Vilagarcía de Arousa.
-He also briefly served as the consul of Argentina, following the death of that country's representative.
+He also served briefly as a consul general of Argentina, following the death of the local representative.

-When the fascists took Galicia at the start of the Spanish Civil War, many Uruguayans and Argentines fled the area, so despite being a consul, Novoa began to play a more humanitarian than diplomatic role, using both his consulate and his house to protect numerous people from Francoist repression, and thanks to the power granted by his position, he was able to obtain documents and safe-conduct passes for thousands of Argentines, Uruguayans, and even Spanish opponents threatened by Franco's regime, using his diplomatic-flagged vehicle to ferry people across the Portuguese border and even arranged papers to take others by ship to America.
+When the fascists took Galicia at the start of the Spanish Civil War, many Uruguayans and Argentines fled the area, so despite being a consul general, Novoa began to use his diplomatic status for humanitarian actions.
+His residence and travel documents protected thousands of Argentines, Uruguayans, and Spanish opponents threatened by Franco's regime.
+His diplomatically protected vehicle ferried people across the Portuguese border and documents he arranged took others by ship to the USA.

-When the Franco regime became aware of his actions, Novoa was branded an enemy and lost his diplomatic exequatur, thus being stripped of his immunity, and due to the risks of being arrested or killed, he and his family moved to Porto, from where he continued to make arrangements to help the persecuted cross the border.
-In 1943, in Montevideo, he was the subject of a tribute held by many of the Uruguayans and Argentines who had left Spain thanks to him.
-After being expelled from Spain, he became Uruguayan consul in Porto, and later in Philadelphia.
+The Franco regime would revoke his diplomatic exequatur and the risks to himself or his family being arrested or killed motivated their removal to Porto, where he continued his aid to the persecuted.
+In 1943, in Montevideo, he was the subject of a tribute held by many of the Uruguayans and Argentines he aided in leaving Spain.
+He would after leaving Spain act as a counsel general in Porto, and later a Uruguayan counsel general in Philadelphia.

 Personal life

-In September 1914, Novoa married Mercedes García Solis, daughter of Aquilino García Estévez, the Mayor of Pontevedra, and the couple had eight children, most of them born in Galicia, one of whom was the painter and sculptor Leopoldo Nóvoa.
+In September 1914, Novoa married Mercedes García Solis, daughter of Aquilino García Estévez, the Mayor of Pontevedra, and the couple would have eight children, most of them born in Galicia; one the painter and sculptor Leopoldo Nóvoa.
 His grandson, Joseph Novoa, is a Venezuelan-Uruguayan film director whose 1994 film "Sicario" was a finalist at the Goya Award for Best Spanish Language Foreign Film 1995.

 Later life and death

-In addition to football, Novoa also loved hunting, becoming an Ibero-American Shooting Champion in 1968 in Mexico.
+Novoa also loved hunting, achieving an Ibero-American Shooting Championship in 1968 in Mexico.
 He died in Madrid on 6 July 1981, at the age of 94.